 You can find more helpful strategies on the student resources page.

-The staff of the Office of Academic Services wants your St. Mary’s experience to be personally fulfilling and academically successful!
+The staff of the Office of Student Support Services wants your St. Mary’s experience to be personally fulfilling and academically successful!
 Permit us to help you accomplish your goals.